hirnlego/repetita-versio/README.md

 of sorts, and it can be played with an acceptably good tracking along 4 octaves:

-- **Rate:** at noon it should produce a C4 (?), fully ccw is 2 octaves below, fully cw is two octaves above.
+- **Rate:** at noon it should produce a C4 (?), fully ccw is 2 octaves below, fully cw is 2 octaves above.
 The relative CV input should track decently;
 - **Freeze:** when fully frozen, the played sound fragment is fixed and thus the produced sound is clear and defined.
-Let some of the unfrozen sound pass through to get a dirtier sound;
+Let some of the unfrozen sound pass through to get a dirtier tone;
 - **Start:** the timbre of the produced sound can be altered by changing the loop's starting point.
 If the sound's volume is too low, try moving this knob to find a stronger fragment.